VAD-GS: Visibility-Aware Densification for 3D Gaussian Splatting in Dynamic Urban Scenes: Experiments

 Completing missing geometry is less critical for the Waymo Open dataset, which provides high-quality point clouds for reliable Gaussian initialization, but becomes essential for the nuScenes dataset due to its significantly sparser LiDAR observations.
 Given that the difficulty of 3D reconstruction is highly scene-dependent and influenced by factors such as sampling trajectories, occlusions, and dynamic traffic behaviors, we additionally provide per-scene evaluation results on the nuScenes dataset, as shown in Table~\ref{table2.nuscenes} and Fig. \ref{fig5.qualitative}.
-Our method consistently outperforms baseline approaches in terms of SSIM, with improvements exceeding 0.06, and achieves a significant PSNR gain of over 0.78 dB across most scenes, except for Scene 05, where the ego vehicle follows a fast and nearly linear trajectory.
+Our method consistently outperforms baseline approaches in terms of SSIM, with improvements exceeding 0.06, and achieves a significant PSNR gain of over 0.78 dB across most scenes, except for Scene 05, where the ego vehicle follows a linear trajectory.
 This leads to sparse viewpoint sampling and limited overlap across camera views, making it challenging to observe objects from diverse perspectives.
+This results in limited cross-camera cues, making it effectively equivalent to independent single-camera reconstructions.
 Our method does not achieve the lowest LPIPS values in several scenes, primarily because the dynamic objects in these scenes are mostly moving pedestrians.
 Since MVS-based reconstruction methods generally assume object rigidity, their effectiveness degrades when handling deformable or non-rigid objects such as pedestrians.
 While the number of Gaussian primitives is not a direct indicator of reconstruction quality, it does reflect modeling efficiency to some extent.
 The slightly higher Gaussian count observed in our method results from targeted densification in underrepresented regions, rather than uncontrolled growth or redundant duplication in well-initialized geometry.
-Additional details are given in the supplement.
+While quantitative evaluation of structure completion is infeasible without ground truth for unseen trajectories, qualitative visualization from deviated test viewpoints (Fig. \ref{fig1.comparison}) demonstrates the effectiveness of our geometry recovery strategy.